rashmirrajashekara/docs/quick-start-guides/Quick Start Guide - Intel® Security Libraries - Secure Key Caching - Ubuntu.md

 #### Setup K8S Cluster & Deploy Isecl-k8s-extensions

 * Setup master and worker node for k8s.
 Worker node should be setup on SGX host machine.
 Master node can be any system.
-* Please note whatever hostname has been used on worker node while registering SGX_Agent with SHVS, use same node-name in join command.
+* Please note whatever hostname has been used on worker node which pushes platform enablement info to SHVS from SGX Agent, use same node-name in join command.
 * Once the master/worker setup is done, follow below steps:

 ##### Untar packages and load docker images